k3ssdev/weather_bash_script/README.md

 To use different icons, modify the case statement in the script to assign the appropriate Unicode value to the `icon` variable for each weather condition.
 You can find the Unicode values for icons in the Unicode character table.

 To use a different weather API or modify the information displayed, modify the `curl` request in the script accordingly.

+## Acknowledgments

+This script uses weather information from [wttr.in](https://github.com/chubin/wttr.in).
+We are grateful for the developers and contributors to this fantastic project.